MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/reextendedregisterclass.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt true zurück, wenn erfolgreich, andernfalls false.
+Gibt TRUE zurück, wenn erfolgreich, andernfalls FALSE.

 ## <a name="requirements"></a>Anforderungen